History of Azad Kashmir: Modern history

 The state of Jammu and Kashmir in 1947 was extremely diverse.
 The Valley of Kashmir, the most populous region, was a historically powerful kingdom, having stood up to the Arabs and the Afghan-Turk invaders, and remaining independent until the time of Akbar.
 It was 97% Muslim, with 3% religious minorities, mostly the Hindu community of Kashmiri Pandits.
 The Jammu division's eastern districts had a Hindu majority population culturally aligned to the Hill states of Himachal Pradesh.
 Its western districts like Poonch, Kotli and Mirpur had a Muslim majority culturally aligned to the West Punjab plains.
 Ladakh, a large mountainous region, had a mostly Buddhist population culturally aligned to Tibet.
 The northern areas of Gilgit and Baltistan were almost entirely Muslim, with Buddhist minorities, culturally aligned to Pakhtun and Central Asian regions.

 Poonch was a jagir bestowed by the Maharaja Ranjit Singh to Gulab Singh's brother Raja Dhian Singh.
 Upon the latter's death, the jagir was reclaimed by Lahore and it was passed to Gulab Singh in the treaties of Lahore and Amritsar.
 However, Dhian Singh's son Jawahar Singh put forward a claim to Poonch, and it was granted to him subject to the condition that he was to consult Gulab Singh on `all matters of importance'.
 He was also expected to present Gulab Singh one horse decked in gold trappings every year.
 After the death of Raja Jawahar Singh, Hari Singh dispossessed his young son of control over Poonch and set out to integrate it into his State.
 The move was unpopular in Poonch.
 The Mahajara's reign imposed a variety of new taxes and the Dogra troops were sent over to enforce collection.

-The Sudhan tribes of Poonch and Mirpur were warlike.
+The Sudhan tribe concentrated in Poonch with a smaller population in the northern areas of Kotli (part of the Mirpur Division) were warlike.
 They comprised the only Muslim troops in the Maharaja Hari Singh's army.
-During the second world war, over 60,000 of them fought in the British Army.
+During the Second World War, over 60,000 of them fought in the British Army.
 After demobilization, they were forced to go back to farming because the Maharaja refused to accept them into his own army, and they faced the new taxation system of the Maharaja.
 In the Spring of 1947, they mounted a `no-tax' campaign, inviting severe reprisals from the Maharaja's government.
 In July, the Maharaja ordered that all Muslims must surrender their arms to the authorities.
 However, as the Partition violence spread, the same arms were reportedly distributed to the non-Muslims.
 These tensions led to an uprising in Poonch.